SenteraLLC/QASM/README.md

 }
 ```
 The "control", "shift", and "alt" keys are represented by "ctrlKey", "shiftKey", and "altKey",
 since that is how they are represented in the keydown event.
 See [here](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) for more details.
-Providing an array of keybinds requires all keys to be pressed simultaneously, an thus is only supported for the "control", "shift", and "alt" keys and any single other key, eg ["ctrlKey", "shiftKey", "s"].
+Providing an array of keybinds requires all keys to be pressed simultaneously, and thus is only supported for the "control", "shift", and "alt" keys and any single other key, eg ["ctrlKey", "shiftKey", "s"].